jamiehand/jamiehand.github.io/projects/black-womens-relationships-with-men/index.md

       </a>
       The artifact is Nikki Giovanni reading an excerpt from her book
       <i>Gemini</i> (1976).
 Giovanni is part of the Black Arts Movement, an arm of
       the Black Arts Movement.
-This excerpt demonstrates/reveals a nuanced understanding of Black women's relationship to Black men in the US.
+This excerpt demonstrates a complex understanding of Black women's relationship to Black men in the US.
       On the one hand, Giovanni sees Black men as being controlled by the Black women in their lives; on the other, Giovanni herself resists